msalibian/RBF/paper.md

 # Illustration

+<span style="color:red">With a real data set we will illustrate how can be used
+and it performs the robust backfitting estimate and how it behaves differently from a classical approach.
+Additional simulated examples with two and four covariates under different contamination settings can be found in
+@BoenteMartinezSalibian2017.
+It also contains a comparison between the robust estimates when using the Huber's loss function (``type='Huber'``) and the Tukey's loss function (``type='Tukey'``) and when considering local constant (``degree=0``) or local linear (``degree=1``) smoothers. </span> <span style="color:blue"> Aunque no se si me convence que aparezcan los argumentos antes de que mencionemos exactamente que son.
+Tal vez esta ultima oracion pueda ir mas abajo.</span>

 The ``airquality`` data set contains 153 daily air quality measurements in the New York region between May and September, 1973 [@ChambersClevelandKleinerTukey1983].
 The interest is in modeling the mean